DTStack/chunjun/docs/connectors-en/kafka/kafka-source.md

 ## 6. Example

-The details are in `flinkx-examples` dir.
+The details are in `chunjun-examples` dir.